-The source containers FQG61 and FQG62 described in these safety instructions contain the radioactive source, which is used for radiometric measurement of level, interface and density.

-They screen the radiation towards the surrounding and allow it to be emitted almost unattenuated and only in the direction of measurement.

-In order to gurarantee the screening effect and to exclude damage of the radiation source, all instructions given in this manual for mounting and operation as well as all regulations for radioactive protection are to be followed exactly.
+The source containers FQG66 described in these safety instructions contain the radioactive source, which is used for radiometric measurement of level, interface and density.
+It screens the radiation towards the surrounding and allow it to be emitted almost unattenuated and only in the direction of measurement.
+In order to guarantee the screening effect and to exclude damage of the radiation source, all instructions given in this manual for mounting and operation as well as all regulations for radioactive protection are to be followed exactly.
 Endress+Hauser accepts no responsibility for any damage caused by incorrect use.